 Many skis have a combination cambered/rockered profile, typically rockered in the tips (and especially the front).
 Rocker there is helpful as it will give a ski more float, but camber elsewhere will provide the edge control that carvers crave.

-- The Best Ski and Snowboard Racks
+- Secure Your Gear with the Best Ski and Snowboard Racks

 - The Best Lotions and Bath Soaks to Help You Sleep at Night